designs-by-kate/Bootstrap-Portfolio/README.md

 Table of Contents:

-Navigation
+- Navigation
-Header
+- Header
-About Me
+- About Me
-Work
+- Work
-  IT Projects
+--  IT Projects
-  Design Projects
+--  Design Projects
-Experience
+- Experience
-Passion and Values
+- Passion and Values
+- Work Details
-Contact
+- Contact

 1. Navigation